camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 Discover the **Camunda Marketplace**, your go-to destination for leveraging various contributions from the Camunda community, trusted partners, and the Camunda team.

-Follow our intuitive guides to explore and harness Connectors and process blueprints using the Web Modeler.
-If you prefer to utilize these resources within the Desktop Modeler, download them directly from the [Camunda Marketplace](https://marketplace.camunda.com) website.
+Follow our intuitive guides to explore and harness Connectors and process blueprints using Web Modeler.
+If you prefer to utilize these resources within Desktop Modeler, download them directly from the [Camunda Marketplace website](https://marketplace.camunda.com).

-If you are a **Web Modeler Self-Managed**, please be aware that your organization may restrict access to marketplace resources.
-If unsure, please contact your organization's owner for clarification.
+If you are a **[Web Modeler Self-Managed](/docs/self-managed/modeler/web-modeler/installation.md)** user, be aware that your organization may restrict access to marketplace resources.
+If you are unsure about your organization's access, contact your organization's owner for clarification.

 ## Browse Marketplace Connectors